acrolinx/acrolinx-coding-guidance/topics/mac-coding-guidelines.md

 * Use "{" in the same line with one space for all (method/conditions and so on)
 * Use pragma mark to group related methods.
-* Proper format to use pragma mark is:
+* Proper format to use the pragma mark is:

 ```objectiveC
 #pragma mark - <group description>